Loma, Montana

 Loma is a census-designated place (CDP) in Chouteau County, Montana, United States.
 The population was 85 at the 2010 census.

 History

-James Kipp, of the American Fur Company founded the first community here in 1831.
-The Blackfeet laid siege to the fort, and inhabitants quickly abandoned the site.
+James Kipp, of the American Fur Company, founded the first community here in 1831.
+The Blackfeet laid siege to the fort, and the inhabitants quickly abandoned the site.
 The next year, the American Fur Company established another trading post, Fort McKenzie, a few miles upstream of the old site.
-During the 1860s, businessmen built a townsite near the confluence of the Marias and the Missouri rivers, called Ophir.
+During the 1860s, businessmen built a townsite called Ophir near the confluence of the Marias and the Missouri rivers.
 On May 25, 1865, the Blackfeet killed 10 men in the developing town.

 Geography and climate

 Loma is located in central Chouteau County at the confluence of the Marias and Missouri rivers.
 U.S. Route 87 passes through the community, leading southwest 10 mi to Fort Benton, the Chouteau County seat, and northeast 60 mi to Havre.

 According to the United States Census Bureau, the CDP has a total area of 8.86 km2, all land.

+The Loma area's dry climate supports natural vegetation with low shrubs and grass.
+Trees, mostly cottonwood, grow on developed land and in floodplains.